We have a digital and mobile-first mindset: Sudesh Puthran, CTO, CreditAccess Grameen Limited - Express Computer

 We have increased scalability of digital field application to handle concurrent loads and high volumes along with offline functionality to reduce dependency on CBS (core banking solution) leading to faster response time.
 We have also enabled real time loan eligibility calculation based on credit bureau and loan application data, thereby reducing loan processing turn-around time.

-CBS upgradation project was initiated in FY22, which will be completed in FY23 leading to significant improvement in functional flexibilities and allowing seamless integration with APIs and external technology eco-systems.
+CBS upgradation project was initiated in FY21, which will be completed in FY22 leading to significant improvement in functional flexibilities, scale and allowing seamless integration with APIs and external technology eco-systems.
 Robotic process automation was implemented to enhance cashless disbursement and loan application processing.
 Internal audit system was also enhanced to enable audit analytics, intelligence, and MIS.
 We will also look at collaborating with fintechs to digitize relevant functions and operations.